-Finally, I would like to extend my appreciation to my fellow Board members for all your contribution and commitment.
-May we continue to work hand in hand in driving the business forward, promote growth and embrace improvement and development for the Group.
+Lastly, I would like to extend my appreciation to my fellow board members for all your contribution and commitment.
+I hope all shareholders and stakeholders will continue to place their trust in our Group as we continue for another year ahead.